 What Porters Do

-Porters work rain or shine and at very high altitudes to make sure your trek of a lifetime goes off without a hitch.
+Porters work rain or shine and at very high altitudes to make sure your trek of a lifetime in Peru goes off without a hitch.
 Walking long distances wearing a full pack, setting up and down campsites, and taking care of other essential logistics are all in a day’s work.

 The porters of Wayki Trek, our preferred partner for the Inca Trail, come from two Cusco localities: Huarocondo in the Anta Province and Paru Paru, in the Pisaq District of the Calca Province.
 In small communities like these, working as a porter usually pays better than a job in their hometown.